Smile-SA/rating-operator/documentation/FEATURES.md

 Below an example of this behavior:
 > I have one year worth of data stored, with a different configuration each month.
 February configuration was faulty but we realised only in May.
-Editing the february `RatingRule` and removing the `RatedMetrics` with `$ kubectl delete ratedmetrics.rating.alterway.fr <yourmetric>` will regenerate all the associated data in the next batch.
+Editing the february `RatingRule` and removing the `RatedMetrics` with `$ kubectl delete ratedmetrics.rating.smile.fr <yourmetric>` will regenerate all the associated data in the next batch.

 For more informations on `RatedMetrics` and `RatingRules`, read this [document](/documentation/CRD.md)